The landscaped park

 Each of these projects is part of an encompassing research into the possible roles of landscape projects.
 The aim is to invent ‘Augmented Landscapes’ by using the logics of nature.
 These augmented landscapes produce a new climate while creating new atmospheres.

-The landscaped park designed by Bas Smets was nominated in the "Public spaces and landscapes" category for the 2021 edition of the Equerre d'argent, an architecture prize.
+In 2021, the landscaped park was nominated in the "Public Spaces and Landscapes" category of the Equerre d'Argent, an architecture award.